skvortsovden/skvortsovden.github.io/posts/2025-05-09-linux-users-and-groups.md

 ---

-## What NSS solves
+## What NSS Solves

 - Centralized control over where to get system info
 - Easy integration with network-based user systems
-- Flexible setup: local, remote, or both — your call
+- Flexible setup: local, remote, or both—your call

 ---

-In short: if you're trying to understand how Linux decides where to look for things like users, groups, or hosts — start with `/etc/nsswitch.conf`.
-It’s the glue that ties it all together.
+In short: if you're trying to understand how Linux decides where to look for things like users, groups, or hosts—start with `/etc/nsswitch.conf`.
+It's the glue that ties it all together.